The Big Melt is Coming! Hell Fire Inevitable!

 keeping flood risk high as temperatures rise

-With an added twist at the bottom of the May 3 column…
+And for an additional dose of panic, the bottom of the May 3 column offered this…

 FIRE SEASON IS COMING